 If you have a history of heart disease and want to know how to reduce your risk of heart attack, here some tips on staying heart healthy.

-Know your numbers.
-One way to take ownership for your own health is to know your numbers and know what they mean.
-This includes blood pressure, blood sugar (blood glucose), body mass index (weight measurements), and cholesterol levels.
+- Know your numbers.
+One way to take ownership for your own health is to know your numbers and what they mean.
+This includes blood pressure, blood sugar (blood glucose), body mass index (weight measurements) and cholesterol levels.

-Stay active and exercise!
-This is very important!
+- Stay active and exercise!
 A pedometer can be a great tool to help you gauge how much movement you are getting.
 Exercise is critical and it is important to get into a daily exercise regimen.
 Check with your primary care physician so that you know what is considered “safe exercise” for you, and do it every day.
 Whether it’s walking during lunch or going on a bike ride after work, just get up and move!